developess/build_a_phoenix_api/README.md

 As you might recognise, Phoenix has set up a classic "MVC" (Model, View, Controller) pattern for us.
 I won't dive into the merits of this pattern here, but it provides a useful scaffold to make sense of all these files!

 Open up `router.ex`.
-The router is often the heart of a web server and is a useful place to start.
+The router is the heart of a web server and is a useful place to start.

 ```elixir
 defmodule FawkesWeb.Router do